TOP

 • Since going public, the Corporation has been ranked among the top 5% of publicly listed companies by the TWSE Corporate Governance Evaluations for six consecutive years (from 2017 to 2022).

-• The Corporation was awarded a "Platinum" certification by the Taiwan Corporate Governance Association under the CG6012 (2019) Corporate Governance System Assessment on July 28, 2020, the certification period being from July 9, 2020 to July 8, 2022.
-The Corporation previously participated in the CG6011 (2017) Corporate Governance System Assessment and was awarded an "Excellent" certification.
+• The Corporation was awarded a "Platinum" certification by the Taiwan Corporate Governance Association under the CG6012 (2019) Corporate Governance System Assessment on July 28, 2020, the certification period being from August 26, 2022 to August 25, 2024.
+The Corporation previously participated in the CG6013 (2021) Corporate Governance System Assessment and was awarded an "Excellent" certification.

-• The Corporation continued to be included in the "FTSE4Good TIP Taiwan ESG Index" and was granted the right to use the "FTSE4Good TIP Taiwan ESG Index exclusive label" from December 18, 2022 to June 16, 2023, highlighting this recognition of our sustainability actions relating to E (Environment), S (Society), and G (Corporate Governance).
+• The Corporation continued to be included in the "FTSE4Good TIP Taiwan ESG Index" and was granted the right to use the "FTSE4Good TIP Taiwan ESG Index exclusive label" from December 23, 2024 to June 20, 2025, highlighting this recognition of our sustainability actions relating to E (Environment), S (Society), and G (Corporate Governance)

 • The Corporation has also established succession plans for senior management in accordance with the "Succession Plan for Senior Management" passed by the 33rd meeting of the 8th Board on December 18, 2019, which is implemented through five stages (identification of key skills, availability of current talent, development of successors, evaluation of successors, and approval of management personnel), the purpose being to ensure sustainable management and growth, and establish a succession system for important management personnel to pass on the professionalism and experiences of important management personnel.
 In order to cultivate successors, the Corporation will conduct evaluations of management skills for all department managers, and will conduct management training courses once evaluations have concluded.
 Depending on availability of important management positions, operational goals, and organizational needs, these will be submitted to the Board for review following approval from the Chairman.
 For more information, please refer to the "Succession Plan for Senior Management" page under "Corporation Governance and Organizational Structure" sub-section in the "Corporate Governance" section of our corporate website.